2009 Stanley Cup playoffs: (2) Washington Capitals vs. (7) New York Rangers

 The Washington Capitals entered the playoffs as the second seed in the Eastern Conference after winning the Southeast Division with 108 points.
 The New York Rangers earned the seventh seed with 95 points.
 The teams met in the playoffs four times previously, with each winning two series.
-They last met in the 1994 Eastern Conference Semifinals, which the Rangers won in five games.
+They last met in the 1994 Eastern Conference semifinals, which the Rangers won in five games.

-The Capitals overcame a three games to one deficit to win the series.
+The Capitals overcame a 3-1 series deficit to defeat the Rangers in seven games.
 The Rangers won the first game by a 4–3 score, with Brandon Dubinsky scoring the game winner at 11:43 in the third period.
-Capitals head coach Bruce Boudreau benched starting goaltender Jose Theodore and replaced him with Simeon Varlamov for game two, after Theodore allowed four goals on just 21 shots.
+Capitals head coach Bruce Boudreau benched starting goaltender Jose Theodore and replaced him with Semyon Varlamov for Game 2, after Theodore allowed four goals on just 21 shots.
 The goaltending change was not immediately effective as New York netminder Henrik Lundqvist stopped all 35 Washington shots to give the Rangers a 1–0 victory (with Ryan Callahan providing the only tally) in the following game.
-Varlamov responded in game three by stopping all 33 Ranger shots, and Alexander Semin scored two goals, to lead the Capitals to a 4–0 victory.
-However, Lundqvist stopped 38 of 39 shots, including 10 of 11 from the stick of Alexander Ovechkin, to give the Rangers a 2–1 victory in game four.
-The Capitals limited the Rangers to just 20 shots to win 4–0 in Game five.
+Varlamov responded in game three by stopping all 33 Ranger shots, and Alexander Semin scored two goals to lead the Capitals to a 4–0 victory.
+However, Lundqvist stopped 38 of 39 shots, including 10 of 11 from the stick of Alexander Ovechkin, to give the Rangers a 2–1 victory in Game 4.
+The Capitals limited the Rangers to just 20 shots to win 4–0 in Game 5.
 Fourth liner Matt Bradley scored two goals in the game and Lundquist was pulled after allowing four goals on 14 shots.
-Washington erupted in game six to score five goals, including powerplay markers from Mike Green and Ovechkin, for a 5–3 victory.
-After game six, the league suspended Capitals forward Donald Brashear for both a pre-game altercation with Rangers forward Colton Orr and what was ruled to be a late hit on Blair Betts, in which the Rangers center suffered an orbital eye socket fracture.
-Sergei Fedorov scored the game-winning goal 15:01 into the third period in game seven to give the Capitals a 2–1 victory and eliminate the Rangers for their first playoff series victory since reaching the Stanley Cup final in 1998.
+Washington erupted in Game 6 to score five goals, including powerplay markers from Mike Green and Ovechkin, for a 5–3 victory.
+After Game 6, the league suspended Capitals forward Donald Brashear for both a pre-game altercation with Rangers forward Colton Orr and what was ruled to be a late hit on Blair Betts, in which the Rangers center suffered an orbital eye socket fracture.
+Sergei Fedorov scored the game-winning goal 15:01 into the third period in Game 7 to give the Capitals a 2–1 victory and eliminate the Rangers for their first playoff series victory since reaching the Stanley Cup Finals in 1998.

 (3) New Jersey Devils vs. (6) Carolina Hurricanes

 The New Jersey Devils entered the playoffs as the third seed in the Eastern Conference after winning the Atlantic Division with 106 points.
 The Carolina Hurricanes earned the sixth seed with 97 points.
 These teams met three times previously in the playoffs, with the Hurricanes winning two series.
-They last met in the 2006 Eastern Conference Semifinals, with the Hurricanes winning in five games.
+They last met in the 2006 Eastern Conference semifinals, with the Hurricanes winning in five games.